dlilab/lab_website/content/notebook/2023-02-24-status-update.md

 - [ ] `labmtg`: need to work a little bit more and see how the project goes

 - [ ] `project`: need to think about what project to do next, going out of manuscript now...
+    + simulation of phylogenies and pglmm?
+    + var in phenology?
+Need to find sometime to get this one ready